Deploying to DAML Ledgers¶

 daml ledger --help to get a list of available ledger commands:

 $ daml ledger --help Usage: daml ledger COMMAND Interact with a remote DAML ledger.
 You can specify the ledger in daml.yaml with the ledger.host and ledger.port options, or you can pass the --host and --port flags to each command below.
+If the ledger is authenticated, you should pass the name of the file containing the token using the --access-token-file flag.
 Available options: -h,--help Show this help text Available commands: list-parties List parties known to ledger allocate-parties Allocate parties on ledger upload-dar Upload DAR file to ledger navigator Launch Navigator on ledger

 Available DAML Products¶